VivekMaltare/Software-Testing-Chess-Game/README.md

 4. Used specialized testing tools to identify **DU (definition-use) paths** and **test paths**, focusing on:
    - **All-def path coverage**
    - **All-DU path coverage**
-5. Formulated and wrote comprehensive test cases to ensure thorough coverage and validation of the software's performance.
+5. Formulated and wrote comprehensive test cases using JUnit to ensure thorough coverage and validation of the software's performance.

 ---